How to deal with the pressure of onsighting

 It is ok to fall

 The whole point of onsighting is getting to the anchor without falling.
-But thinking about it can really play with your mind.
+But thinking about it can play with your mind.
 The fear of falling is very real and it affects most climbers.
 Many onsight failures can be attributed to climbers’ fear of falling.
 Since there are only 2 outcomes for an onsight attempt, send or fall why not give the bean.
 You may send it if not the big fall might even be fun.